 Term Code

 Numerical values assigned to academic terms.
-Includes the academic year and a nuumber code representing the semester i.e., 10 (Fall), 30 (Spring), and 50 (Summer).
+Includes the academic year and a number code representing the semester i.e., 10 (Fall), 30 (Spring), and 50 (Summer).
 Term code should be used with part-of-term to further specify the session within a given term.

 -